AathiSankarA/FaceRecognition/README.md

 * edit .env (if required)
 * start flask server (flask run)
 * go to the web interface using the link

+feel free to fork and try out various models and metrics by changing the parameters of the deepface api (you can find them in the app/verify.py file)